 Group Long Term Care Insurance

-There are many reasons why businesses take part in Group Long Term Care Insurance programs:
+Here are some of the reasons that businesses take part in Group Long Term Care Insurance programs:

-- Retain Key Employees The popularity of group LTC insurance makes a more competitive benefits package.
-This can help employers keep their important employees.
+- Retain Key Employees – The popularity of group LTC insurance makes a more competitive benefits package.
+This can help you keep important employees.

-- Protect Family Members Coverage is also available to the employee’s spouse and family members.
+- Protect Family Members – Coverage is also available to the employee’s spouse and family members.
 This allows them to take part in the discounted group long term care insurance (Multi-Life) rates.
-The simplified underwriting outlined above can also benefit family members in obtaining long term care protection.
+Simplified underwriting can also benefit family members in obtaining long term care protection.

 Group Long Term Care Insurance Enrollment Options